vertec-io/pl3xus/docs-site/content/docs/core/getting-started.md

 ---
-title: Getting Started with bevy_eventwork
+title: Getting Started with pl3xus
 ---
-# Getting Started with bevy_eventwork
+# Getting Started with pl3xus

 Welcome!
-This guide will help you get started with the bevy_eventwork ecosystem.
+This guide will help you get started with the pl3xus ecosystem.

 ---